freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/managing-packages-with-npm/add-a-version-to-your-package.json.md

 </section>

 ## Instructions

 <section id='instructions'>

-Add a <code>version</code> to the package.json file of your project.
+Add a `version` to the package.json file of your project.

 </section>

 ## Tests

 <section id='tests'>

 ```yml